fwsa-batch2/vaishnavi.paramathma__web_project/README.md

 <strong>REGISTER</strong><br>
 1.all input fields are required<br>
-2.user name must contain 3 characters and must not bemempty<br>
+2.user name must contain 3 characters and must not be empty<br>
- 3.email id entered must not eist in localstorage already<br>
+ 3.email address id entered must not eist in localstorage already<br>
  4.field should have abc@gmail.com<br>
  5.must match the format required
- 6.if everything is validated redirect to login page

 <br><br>

 <strong>LOGIN</strong><br>